sensu/sensu-docs/content/sensu-enterprise/3.1/installation/overview.md

 configuration and potentially reconfiguring check definitions to use those integrations._

-The process for upgrading from the open source Uchiwa dashboard to Sensu Enterprise Dashboard is similar:
+### Upgrading from Uchiwa to Sensu Enterprise Dashboard (Ubuntu/Debian)

+Sensu Enterprise Dashboard is built on the popular Uchiwa dashboard for Sensu Core, providing advanced features for managing one or more Sensu Enterprise instances.

+Please follow these steps to manually upgrade from Uchiwa to Sensu Enterprise Dashboard:

-1. Install the `sensu-enterprise` package as described in [Install Sensu Enterprise](/sensu-core/1.4/platforms/sensu-on-rhel-centos/#sensu-enterprise).
+1. Install the `sensu-enterprise-dashboard` package as described in [Install Sensu Enterprise](/sensu-core/1.4/platforms/sensu-on-rhel-centos/#sensu-enterprise).
 2. Stop `uchiwa` service
 {{< highlight shell >}}
 sudo service uchiwa stop